 The Richest Temple

 The temple almost receives $23 million of donations per day.
-There is another ritual of donating hair which is used in cosmetics and extension which add another $6 million to the treasure of the temple.(Last Updated On: November 12, 2020)
+There is another ritual of donating hair which is used in cosmetics and extensions, which adds another $6 million to the treasure of the temple.(Last Updated On: August 21, 2021)